sayakpaul/SimSiam-TF/README.md

 The purpose of this repository is to demonstrate the workflow of SimSiam and NOT to implement it note to note and at the same time I will try not to miss out on the major bits discussed in the paper.
 For that matter, I'll be using the **Flowers dataset**.

-Following depicts the workflow of SimSiam -
+Following depicts the workflow of SimSiam (taken from the paper) -

 <center>
 <img src="https://i.ibb.co/37pNQTP/image.png" width=550></img>
 </center>

-The authors have also provided PyTorch-like psuedocode in the paper (how cool!) -
+The authors have also provided a PyTorch-like psuedocode in the paper (how cool!) -

 ```python
 # f: backbone + projection mlp